Jermaine0Forbes/PHP-Reference/logs.md

 - how to insert multiple records -- done
 - how to google authentication
 - how to do facebook authentication
-- how to upload a file with a progress bar
+- how to upload a file with a progress bar --done
 - how to create an ajax search result bar
 - how to insert,update,and delete records with PDO -- done